 Each piece must contain theme, improvisation and accompaniment.
-The candidate will be accompanied by one of the guitar teachers unless he/she has brought own accompaniment.
+The candidate will be accompanied by one of the guitar teachers unless he/she has brought their own accompaniment.

 The committee reserves the right to interrupt the candidate's playing as according to the committee, he/she has supplied enough information (because of the limited time of 30 minutes).

 b.
 Technique: the candidate must show sufficient knowledge of chords and major and minor scales in position.
-When this is not evident in the chosen repertoire, the candidate may be asked to provide further prove.
+When this is not evident in the chosen repertoire, the candidate may be asked to provide further proof.